Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Experiments

-\paragraph{Data Efficiency} In addition to the above performance and generalization, DOM2 also possesses superior data efficiency.
-To demonstrate this, we train the algorithms with only use a small percentage of the given dataset.
-The results are shown in Fig. \ref{fig:smalldata}.
-The averaged normalized score is calculated by averaging the normalized score in medium, medium-expert and expert datasets (the benchmark of the normalized scores is shown in Appendix \ref{appendix:env}).
-DOM2 exhibits a remarkably better performance in all MPE tasks, i.e., using a data volume that is $20+$ times smaller, it still achieves state-of-the-art performance.
-This unique feature is extremely useful in making good utilization of offline data, especially in applications where data collection can be costly, e.g., robotics and autonomous driving.
+\textbf{Data Efficiency.} In addition to the above performance and generalization, DOM2 also possesses superior data efficiency.
+To demonstrate this, we train the algorithms using only a small percentage of the samples {(fewer full trajectories)} in the given dataset {(a full dataset contains $10^6$ samples).} The results are shown in Figure \ref{fig:smalldata} (a)-(c).
+The averaged normalized score is calculated by averaging the normalized score in 5 different datasets except the medium-replay (the benchmark of the normalized scores is shown in Appendix \ref{appendix:env}).
+DOM2 exhibits a remarkably better performance in all MPE tasks, i.e., using a data volume that is $20\times$ times smaller, it still achieves state-of-the-art performance. {Moreover, we compare our algorithm with other diffusion-based algorithms, including MA-SfBC~\citep{chen2022offline} and MA-DIFF~\citep{zhu2023madiff} in Figure \ref{fig:smalldata} (d) as the average normalized score among the MPE tasks.
+DOM2 also significantly outperforms existing algorithms in low-quality dataset, i.e., $10\times$ performance improvement, indicating that DOM2 is highly effective in learning from offline datasets.} This unique feature is extremely useful in making good utilization of offline data, especially in applications where data collection can be costly, e.g., robotics and autonomous driving~\citep{chi2023diffusion,urain2023se}.

-\paragraph{Ablation study} In this part, we present an ablation study for DOM2, to evaluate its sensitivity to key hyperparameters, including the regularization coefficient value $\eta$ and the diffusion step $N$.

-\paragraph{The effect of the regularization coefficient $\eta$ } Fig. \ref{fig:ablation_study} shows the average score of DOM2 over the MPE world task with different values of the regularization coefficient $\eta\in[0.1,25.0]$ in 4 datasets.
-In order to perform the advantage of the diffusion-based policy, the appropriate coefficient value $\eta$ needs to balance the two regularization terms appropriately, which is influenced by the performance of the dataset.
-For the expert dataset, $\eta$ tends to be small, and in other datasets, $\eta$ tends to be relatively larger.
-The reason that small $\eta$ performs well in the expert dataset is that with data from well-trained strategies, getting close to the behavior policy is sufficient for training a policy without policy improvement.

-\paragraph{The effect of the diffusion step $N$} Fig. \ref{fig:ablation_study_time} shows the average score of DOM2 over the MPE world task with different values of the diffusion step $N\in[1,10]$ under each dataset.
-The numbers of optimal diffusion steps vary with the dataset.
-We also observe that $N=5$ is a good choice for both efficiency of diffusion action generation and the performance of the obtained policy in MPE.